eonu/sequentia/docs/sections/datasets/dataset.rst

 ``Dataset``
 ===========

-All toy datasets in the :py:mod:`sequentia.datasets` module return an object if this type.
+All toy datasets in the :py:mod:`sequentia.datasets` module return an object of this type.

 API reference
 -------------